 Penicillin Production through Deep-tank Fermentation

-In the early 20th century Pfizer developed innovative fermentation technology, applying it first to the mass production of citric acid.
-In subsequent years, under the direction of James Currie and Jasper Kane, Pfizer perfected deep-tank fermentation, an aseptic process for growing large quantities of microorganisms which require oxygen for survival.
-When scientists in England were unable to produce penicillin on a large scale during World War II, Kane suggested trying deep-tank fermentation.
+In the early 20th century, Pfizer developed innovative fermentation technology, first applying it to the mass production of citric acid.
+In subsequent years, Pfizer perfected deep-tank fermentation, an aseptic process for growing large quantities of microorganisms which require oxygen for survival.
+When scientists in England were unable to produce penicillin on a large scale during World War II, Pfizer attempted manufacturing using this process.
 In a major feat of chemical engineering, the company rebuilt an old ice plant, which had the refrigeration machinery required for submerged fermentation, and opened the world’s first large-scale penicillin facility on March 1, 1944.
 Learn more.

 Polypropylene and High-Density Polyethylene (HDPE)